MaryBamisile/MaryBamisile/README.md

 </div>

 <br>
 I am a versatile cloud professional with a deep expertise in cloud security and a strong commitment to strengthening organizational security postures.
-With over five years of experience, I specialize in securing, maintaining, optimizing, and troubleshooting IT infrastructures across both on-premises and cloud environments.
+With almost five years of experience, I specialize in securing, maintaining, optimizing, and troubleshooting IT infrastructures across both on-premises and cloud environments.
 Overall, ensuring compliance with industry standards.

 <div align="center">